 Skip to main content

 NOTES: For the insecticides listed below, one product trade name and formulation is provided for each active ingredient (AI) as an example of rates, preharvest interval (PHI), restricted entry interval (REI), and special instructions.
 In many cases, there are other products available with the same AI.
-Please see Table 27 and Insecticides Alphabetical Listing by Trade Name for more information on these insecticides.
+Please see Table 26 and Insecticides Alphabetically Listed by Trade Name for more information on these insecticides.

 The designation (Bee: L, M, or H) indicates a bee toxicity rating of low, moderate, or high.
 See the Protecting Honeybees and Native Pollinators section for more details.